whatwg/cookiestore/security-privacy-self-assessment.md

-[Security and Privacy questionnaire](https://www.w3.org/TR/security-privacy-questionnaire/) responses for the Async Cookies API
+[Security and Privacy questionnaire](https://www.w3.org/TR/security-privacy-questionnaire/) responses for the Cookie Store API

 ### 3.1 Does this specification deal with personally-identifiable information?